nanos-world/docs/scripting/classes/Prop.rst

 Prop
 ****

-A Prop represents a Static Mesh which can be spawned in the world, can be grabbed around and have physics.
+A Prop represents a Dynamic Mesh which can be spawned in the world, can be grabbed around by characters and have physics.

 Usage